Murder of Patricia Allen: Murder

 On the morning of November 13, 1991, Allen drove to a dentist appointment on Argyle Avenue in downtown Ottawa.
 McGregor had been monitoring her movements and covertly followed her to the dentist's office.
 After Allen finished and was leaving McGregor got out of his vehicle and approached Allen while she was unlocking her vehicle, with a crossbow concealed by a garbage bag.
 Surprised, she asked him why he was there, at which point McGregor shot her in the chest with a steel-tipped hunting bolt, killing her.

-McGregor immediately went to a police station and admitted his crime, saying he killed her in an interrogation room, only 45 minutes after the attack.
-He went on to make a full confession, stating he deliberately made the decision to kill his wife as she had kicked him out of their home, when he needed her the most saying: "I've been very upset at my wife.
-I just want to die.
-I just want to die.
-It's all I want to do.
-I want to kill myself now.
-I want to hang myself in my cell or I want to shoot myself.
-I'm a monster."
-He also stated that he previously attempted to kill her and himself.
-He believed that he was going to die at any time due to his systemic herpes.
-McGregor later confessed that he had originally bought the crossbow to kill himself as it was much more accessible than purchasing a gun.
+McGregor went to a police station shortly after the attack and confessed to killing his wife.
+During questioning, which began approximately 45 minutes after the incident, he admitted that he had intentionally killed her.
+In his police interview, McGregor expressed extreme distress, stating that he felt suicidal and describing himself as “a monster.”
+He said he wanted to die and had previously considered killing both his wife and himself.
+He also disclosed that he believed he was terminally ill due to systemic herpes.
+McGregor further explained that he had purchased the crossbow with the original intention of using it to take his own life, noting that it was easier to obtain than a firearm.

 After being charged with first degree murder and making an initial appearance in court, McGregor was sent to the Royal Ottawa Hospital for a 30-day psychiatric assessment.
 He later pleaded not guilty by reason of insanity.
 During McGregor's trial it was discovered that he informed his psychiatrist, weeks before Allen's murder, that he had wanted to kill her.
 In March 1993, Justice Louise Charron delivered her 149-page judgement rejecting McGregor's claim of insanity.
 He was sentenced to life in prison.

 McGregor was released from prison after 29 years behind bars.